Edelcoin (EDLC) Achieves Self Reported Market Cap of $6.21 Billion

 Edelcoin Token Profile

 Edelcoin’s total supply is 5,516,931,200 tokens.
-The official message board for Edelcoin is www.instagram.com/edelcoin.
 Edelcoin’s official website is edelcoin.com.
+Edelcoin’s official message board is www.instagram.com/edelcoin.
 Edelcoin’s official Twitter account is @edelcoin1.

 Buying and Selling Edelcoin

-It is usually not currently possible to buy alternative cryptocurrencies such as Edelcoin directly using U.S. dollars.
-Investors seeking to acquire Edelcoin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Edelcoin using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Edelcoin directly using US dollars.
+Investors seeking to trade Edelcoin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Edelcoin using one of the exchanges listed above.

 Receive News & Updates for Edelcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Edelcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.